Tourism is the biggest industry in Hawaiʻi, and the TIM School can be one of the best

 The TIM School will become part of Shidler College and will operate under a “school-within-a-college” model.
 This allows the TIM School to retain its separate identity from Shidler College and maintain its focus on tourism, Hawaiʻi’s largest industry.

-“Workforce development is a major issue of concern in Hawaiʻi’s tourism industry and industry leaders have emphasized to us that there are many career opportunities for well-educated professionals, but it is critical for their employees to have strong business foundations,” said V. Vance Roley, dean of Shidler College and interim dean of the TIM School.
+“Workforce development is a major issue of concern in Hawaiʻi’s tourism industry and industry leaders have emphasized to us that there are many career opportunities for well-educated professionals, but it is critical for their employees to have strong business foundations,” said V. Vance Roley, dean of Shidler College.
 “We believe offering the best of the Shidler College and the TIM School will prepare students for successful careers after graduation.
 Also, this will provide our state with a qualified workforce that will help ensure the current and future success of Hawaiʻi’s tourism industry.”

 A search will begin soon for a full-time executive leader, who will be the Director of the TIM School and Associate Dean for Hospitality, Tourism, and Transportation in Shidler College of Business.